7 Actions to Convert Random Social Selling Activities to Digital Selling

 Additionally, their profiles should include content and multimedia assets that answer the most common questions prospects have.
 These can include blog posts, videos, podcasts, case studies, and other resources.

-5. Provide Real Value and Engage
+5. Provide Real Value and Engage in Digital Selling

 The modern buyer is searching for solutions to their business challenges before contacting a salesperson.
 Consequently, sellers need to share content on social platforms to develop a reputation for relevant topics.
 More importantly, they need to build a presence on social media by providing real value to prospects that address their specific concerns.
 Based on your ideal customer profile, sellers must share insights, blog posts, eBooks, videos or other educational based content that has an impact on your buyer.